Moon350/love/README.md

-# love - what is it?
+# Love - What is it?
 * what is the opposite of love?
 * The opposite is indifference.

-# Hate - what is it?
+# Hate - What is it?
 * The intense dislike.